 When we got to Darla’s room, I was immediately afraid.
-There were so many people in there.
+There were so many people there.
 Who were these people, touching my baby?
-They doctors saw us and the crowd parted.
+The doctors saw us and the crowd parted.
 I could finally see her, she was so small.
-In that moment, I would have given anything to fix her.
+At that moment, I would have given anything to fix her.

 I couldn’t believe all the love I was feeling, it was unreal.